rrramble/ielts/writing-task-2/discuss-both-views.md

 ## Structure

 1. Introduction: Paraphrase.
-Mention a view you dislike and state your dislike clearly, mention a view you support and state your support clearly.
+`Some would argue that ...` mention a view you dislike `, while others say that ...` mention a view you support.
+`While...` first view `, I believe` the second view that you support.
 1. Main body paragraph #1: discuss a view that you do not support.
 Explain the view.
 Give an example.
 State that you do not support this view and why.